MHS Chemistry

 & GRADING

-Bring your pencil and a calculator every day.
+Bring your pencil and calculator every day.
 Calculators are strongly recommended

 but will not be provided (cell phones may not be used as calculators under any